How your pension plan protects your assets

 Gather the required statements based on the situations that apply to you.

-There are two documents that can provide you with information on your participation data under your public-sector pension plan: your Statement of Contributions and your Statement of Participation.
+There are two documents that can provide you with information on your participation data under your public-sector pension plan: your Statement of Participation and your Statement of Contributions.

 Two documents to better plan

-It provides detailed information about membership in a pension plan as at 31 December of a given year and presents an estimate of your retirement pension and the death benefits that could be paid to your family.
+It describes the participation in a pension plan as at 31 December of a given year and shows an estimate of your retirement pension and the death benefits that could be paid to your family.

-You can file an application using the Application for Statement of Contributions or by calling us.
+You can file an application using the Application for Statement of Contributions form or call us.

 Ask for your Statement of Benefits under your supplemental pension plan.